Optimal Behaviour in Extremal Bounds for $\sigma$-Irregularity

-~ From the results studied in Sections~\ref{sec3} and \ref{sec4}, we emphasize that the optimal behavior study of the Sigma index is conducted by evaluating the upper and lower bounds of the index along with some selected topological indices.
-According to Lemma~\ref{powPronu3}, we find that we presented the upper bound of the Sigma index as
+~ The results presented in Sections~\ref{sec3} and \ref{sec4} show that the optimal behavior of the Sigma index is analyzed by determining its upper and lower bounds together with those of several selected topological indices.
+Thus, the upper bound of the Sigma index as